Humobot1812/Autonomous_drone/README.md

 * 📡 Real-time ground station integration
 * 🗺️ Advanced path planning (ROS 2 + Nav stack)
 * 🎯 Precision landing using vision

 ---

-## 🤝 Contributing

-Contributions are welcome!

-1. Fork the repo
-2. Create a new branch
-3. Commit your changes
-4. Open a Pull Request

----